 Some of our service providers are based outside of the EEA (European Economic Area).
 The levels of protection offered in some of this countries are variable, and so the new GDPR laws have declared that data cannot be transferred outside of the EEA unless certain security measures are in place.

-We will only transfer your personal data to service providers outside of the EEA who meet adequate security requirements, either set out by the European Commission or if they are part of the EU-US Privacy Shield.
+We will only transfer your personal data to service providers outside of the EEA who meet adequate security requirements.

 If none of the above safeguards is available, we may request your explicit consent to the specific transfer.
 You will have the right to withdraw this consent at any time.